phone dropped in water

 How long should you keep your phone in the rice?

-Although it may be tempting to remove your phone after only a few minutes, leave it in rice for at least 24 hours to allow the rice to absorb moisture.
+Although removing your phone after only a few minutes may be tempting, leave it in rice for at least 24 hours to allow the rice to absorb moisture.

 Instead of rice, you can also try silica gel packets, which are often found inside the packing case of new products where moisture needs to be absorbed, as they have proven to be far more effective.